rameshkr1994/Data-Science-Cookbook/Statistical-Analysis/SAS/SAS-Notes.md

 ### Inserting Comments in Macro

 Macro comment:
-> - First form: beginning with /* and ending with */
+> - First form: beginning with `/*` and ending with `*/`
->    - Recommended when explaining the definition of the macro parameters. … Not recommended in the macro since it can be hard for debugging due to the inconvenience when you try to comment out code you don’t want to run. „ Second form: begins with a %* and ends with a ; … Recommended and should be the first choice when inserting a comment in a macro. „ The comment will not be seen in the log when macro is executed. „ The asterisk-style comment ( * commentary ; ) used in SAS code is not recommended within a macro
+>    - Recommended when explaining the definition of the macro parameters.
+>    - Not recommended in the macro since it can be hard for debugging due to the inconvenience when you try to comment out code you don’t want to run.
+>  - Second form: begins with a `%* `and ends with a `;`
+>    - Recommended and should be the first choice when inserting a comment in a macro.
+>   - The comment will not be seen in the log when macro is executed. „ The asterisk-style comment ( * commentary ; ) used in SAS code is not recommended within a macro
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzM4NDI3MTQsLTE2MDQ2MzgwMDIsOT
+eyJoaXN0b3J5IjpbLTE2MjE3MTU2ODYsLTE2MDQ2MzgwMDIsOT
 UwMzU2MTc5LC0zNDEzMTk3OTUsMzE1MDk0MDI5LDUyMzE5NDIw
 MywxNjAzMDYzMjUzLC01MTYwODI3OTcsMTA2OTEyOTUyNSwtMT
 Y5ODgzMzQyOCwtMTc2MTIyMjExNiwtNTY0MTE4NDAsMTE2NTkz